Family Adventure Holiday in the Cairngorms

 Posted on May 07, 2012 by Ben Thorburn

 April saw the launch of our new Family Adventure Holiday in the Cairngorms National Park.
 Our group of 3 families came together to enjoy a week of multi-activities which included mountain biking, canoeing, archery and wilderness bushcraft among others.

-There were many many smiles and lots of laughter but we’ll let the photos tell the story of our new Family Adventure Holiday.
+There were many many smiles and lots of laughter but we’ll let the video tell the story of our new Family Adventure Holiday.

 What makes our Family Holidays Different